Queen Victoria

+Early life

-Birth and family
+Birth and ancestry

-Victoria's father was Prince Edward, Duke of Kent and Strathearn, the fourth son of the reigning King of the United Kingdom, George III.
-Until 1817, the only legitimate grandchild of George III was Edward's niece, Princess Charlotte of Wales, who was the daughter of George, Prince Regent (who would become George IV).
-Charlotte's death in 1817 precipitated a succession crisis that brought pressure on the Duke of Kent and his unmarried brothers to marry and have children.
-In 1818, the Duke of Kent married Princess Victoria of Saxe-Coburg-Saalfeld, a widowed German princess with two children—Carl (1804–1856) and Feodora (1807–1872)—by her first marriage to Emich Carl, 2nd Prince of Leiningen.
-Her brother Leopold was Princess Charlotte's widower and later the first king of Belgium.
-The Duke and Duchess of Kent's only child, Victoria, was born at 4:15 a.m. on 24 May 1819 at Kensington Palace in London.
+Victoria's father was Prince Edward, Duke of Kent and Strathearn, the fourth son of King George III and Queen Charlotte.
+Until 1817, King George's only legitimate grandchild was Edward's niece Princess Charlotte of Wales, the daughter of George, Prince Regent (who would become George IV).
+Charlotte's death in 1817 precipitated a succession crisis that brought pressure on Edward and his unmarried brothers to marry and have children.
+In 1818, the Duke of Kent married Princess Victoria of Saxe-Coburg-Saalfeld, a widowed German princess with two children—Carl and Feodora—by her first marriage to Emich Carl, 2nd Prince of Leiningen.
+Her brother Leopold was Charlotte's widower and later the first king of Belgium.
+Victoria was born at 4:15 am on Monday, 24 May 1819 at Kensington Palace in London and was the Duke and Duchess of Kent's only child.

 Victoria was christened privately by the Archbishop of Canterbury, Charles Manners-Sutton, on 24 June 1819 in the Cupola Room at Kensington Palace.
 She was baptised Alexandrina after one of her godparents, Tsar Alexander I of Russia, and Victoria, after her mother.
-Additional names proposed by her parents—Georgina (or Georgiana), Charlotte, and Augusta—were dropped on the instructions of Kent's eldest brother, the Prince Regent.
+Additional names proposed by her parents—Georgina (or Georgiana), Charlotte, and Augusta—were dropped on the instructions of the Prince Regent.

 At birth, Victoria was fifth in the line of succession after the four eldest sons of George III: George, Prince Regent (later George IV); Frederick, Duke of York; William, Duke of Clarence (later William IV); and Victoria's father, Edward, Duke of Kent.
-The Prince Regent had no surviving children, and the Duke of York had no children; further, both were estranged from their wives, who were both past child-bearing age, so the two eldest brothers were unlikely to have any further legitimate children.
-William and Edward married on the same day in 1818, but both of William's legitimate daughters died as infants.
+Prince George had no surviving children, and Frederick had no children; further, both were estranged from their wives, who were both past child-bearing age, so the two eldest brothers were unlikely to have any further legitimate children.
+William married in 1818, in a joint ceremony with his brother Edward, but both of William's legitimate daughters died as infants.
 The first of these was Princess Charlotte, who was born and died on 27 March 1819, two months before Victoria was born.
 Victoria's father died in January 1820, when Victoria was less than a year old.
 A week later her grandfather died and was succeeded by his eldest son as George IV.
 Victoria was then third in line to the throne after Frederick and William.
-William's second daughter, Princess Elizabeth of Clarence, lived for twelve weeks from 10 December 1820 to 4 March 1821, and for that period Victoria was fourth in line.
+She was fourth in line while William's second daughter, Princess Elizabeth, lived, from 10 December 1820 to 4 March 1821.